Sharaf Order: Status

-The Sharaf Order is pinned to the left side of the chest and if there are any other orders or medals of the Republic of Azerbaijan, the Sheref Order follows them.
+The Sharaf Order is pinned to the left side of the chest and if the recipient carries any other orders or medals of the Republic of Azerbaijan, the Sheref Order follows them.
 It is followed by the Heydar Aliyev Order, Istiglal Order, Shah Ismail Order, Azerbaijani Flag Order, Shohrat Order, and follows the Dostlug Order and the Order “For services to the Fatherland”.

 Elements

 The order consists of an eight-pointed star, made of gold and platinum, mounted on a round plate.
 Two circles are built in the internal part of the plate, the external circle is made of platinum, and the internal circle is made of gold.
 The inscription “Sheref” is engraved on the platinum circumference.
 An imitation ruby is mounted in the center of the order.
 A decorative holder and loop ends are attached to the dark-red colored ribbon with parallel yellow lines.
 The rear side of the order is polished and has an engraved order number in the center.
 The order set includes: